 3- Sleep well.

 Some studies indicate that 50% of students sleep poorly, and at least 60% of students are haven’t had enough sleep for at least 3 days a week.

-Sleeping well is essential to improve intellectual capacity.
+Sleeping well is essential to improving intellectual capacity.
 Our brain needs to disconnect for several hours to process the information that we accumulate during the day.
 Not only the quantity of sleep is important, but also the quality.
 Lack of sleep negatively impacts our learning, memory, and performance.
 Poorly asleep students tend to have lower scores, enjoy their days less, and are more likely to experience academic failure.